specklesystems/speckle-docs/dev/server-local-dev.md

 1. To clone the repo git with [ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) auth was used.
 You can use https based auth too, and can also gather some bonus points by using the `gh-cli` :D
+1. We change into the cloned repository directory.
 1. Nodejs versions ^16 now come with a package manager manager bundled named `corepack`.
 It enables us to use yarn without actually installing anything.
 1. The monorepo is managed by [yarn workspaces](https://yarnpkg.com/features/workspaces).
 This way the package manager handles dependencies of the monorepo and the proper connections between the different packages.